chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

     skills.

 2. Also need to take into account not only what comes in but
-    <span class="underline">what you are going to look in the user
+    <span style="text-decoration:underline">what you are going to look in the user
     model</span> (**user model representation**)– which part is related to my user model